mbhamashah/katacoda-scenarios/Opearting System Basics 1/intro.md

 Kernel uses kernel space to provide its services, ultimately to its users

+##### Linux Directories

+Root is the starting point.
+Under root, Linux has many directories.
+Generally these directories are used for specific purpose.

+/bin - User Binaries

+/sbin - System Binaries

+/etc - Configuration Files

+/

 #### What is a shell?
 In Linux, a shell is a command intepreter: a program that has the permission and ability to run other programs.
 On Linux it is possible to run many sessions, or instances, of a shell simultaneously.